goldomri/image_editing_cli_tool/README.md

   2.  <u>*Edge Detection*</u> - Detects edges of an image.
 Doesn't need to receive arguments.
                   Example command could be: **`--filter edge_detection`** to apply an edge detection filter.

   3.  <u>*Sharpen*</u> - Sharpens and image with a given magnitude factor.
-Should recieve x arguments representing the magnitude of the filter. x should be a float greater than 1.
+Should receive x arguments representing the magnitude of the filter. x should be a float greater than 1.
                   Example command could be: **`--filter sharpen --x 1.2`** to apply a sharpening filter with magnitude of 1.2.